 Why do they all work?
 Because of generative design.
 Generative design addresses what Buley calls her “dirty secret.”
 She freely confesses, about her design work before Adaptive Path: “I had very little confidence that what I was presenting as the design was in fact the one, optimal solution to the problem.”
 My experience teaching Five Sketches™ tells me that once you’ve participated in a generative-design process, you’ll know that you can have that confidence.

-A tangential question: when will computer science programs teach Basic Design Methods?
+A related question: when will computer science programs teach Basic Design Methods to developers?

 I came across a software-design approach similar to Five Sketches™.
 It’s called Design Studio, and was developed in the USA.
 I was intrigued to learn about Design Studio.
 When separate teams develop a similar response to the same challenge, it validates both solutions.
 In this case, the challenge is to support software developers as they design the mental models, interaction, and GUI for their products.